Twinklebear/ChameleonRT/README.md

 ## Ray Tracing Backends

-The currently implemented backends are: Embree, DXR, OptiX, and Vulkan.
+The currently implemented backends are: Embree, DXR, OptiX, Vulkan, and Metal.
 When running the program, you can pick which backend you want from those you compiled with on the command line.
 Running the program with no arguments will print help information.